When a tropical cyclone is likely to affect the Cayman Islands, warnings will be issued as follows:

 Heed watches, warnings and evacuations.
 If you are ordered to evacuate, do so immediately.

-Stay tuned to Government channels and local news outlets including the Cayman Compass for information and updates about the storm.
-Follow emergency orders.
-If advised, turn off any propane tanks and any other utilities.
+Stay close to government channels and local news outlets, including caymancompass.com, for information and updates about the storm, and follow emergency orders closely.
+If advised, turn off propane tanks and other utilities.